BelT26/RDFC/README.md

 This allows the manager to delete a match and all associated MatchPlayer objects.

 #### Open Registrations
+Once registrations have been opened for a match the booking form is enabled and the match date is displayed.
+Registrations can only be open for one match at a time.
+If the manager tries to open registrations for a second match an error message will be displayed.

 #### Flag Next Fixture
+The next fixture flag controls which match details are displayed on the Next Fixture page.
+Only one match can be flagged at a time.
+Trying to flag a second fixture results in a custom error message being displayed.

 #### Allocate Teams
 A maximum of 12 members per week can play.
-Once 12 people have registered a function is called to allocated players to either the blue or the white team as follows:
+Once 12 people have registered a function can be called to allocate players to either the blue or the white team as follows:
-The registered players are sorted in descending order according to their current points.
-If 2 or members have the same number of points, they are then ranked according to the number of matches with players with  the fewest number of matches played ranking higher
+The points are calculated dynamically by accessing the past results stored on the MatchPlayer models associated with each registered.
+Players are sorted in descending order according to their current points.
+If 2 or members have the same number of points, they are then ranked according to the number of matches with players with  the fewest number of matches played ranking higher.
+The username has been added as a third field to avoid players with the same number of points and matches played having the same index.
 The teams are then assigned according to the players' position in the sorted list:
 Blues: 1, 4, 6, 8, 10, 12
 Whites: 2, 3, 5, 7, 9, 11
-Once assignment has occurred the next fixture details are updated with the team details.
+Once assignment has occurred the next fixture details are updated with the team details and the 'Allocate Teams' button changes to 'Clear Teams'.
+In the event that a player who has a place on the team cancels, the manager would use the Clear Teams button to clear the current selection and then click on 'Allocate Teams' again to resort the players.
+When 'Allocate Teams' is called after confirmed players cancel, it checks the number of confirmed players and then pulls in members from the reserve list, which is sorted by booking time, until 12 players are reached.

 #### Add Results
 The manager has the ability to manually enter the latest match score.
 The winning team gets 3 points, the losing team 0 points and in the case of a draw each team receives 1 point.
-Players automatically inherit their team’s points once the scores have been input by the manager The league table automatically updates the player scores and resorts the players.
+The MatchPlayers are allocated either a win, loss or a draw according to the results input by the manager The league table then recalculates and updates the player scores and resorts the players.
 The scores areautomatically populated in the latest results table